 Abuse and neglect are forms of maltreatment.
-Somebody may abuse or neglect a child/vulnerable adult by inflicting harm, or by failing to act to prevent harm.
+Somebody may abuse or neglect a child by inflicting harm, or by failing to act to prevent harm.

 The Children Act 1989 defines 'harm' as "ill-treatment or the impairment of health or development".
-'Development' means physical, intellectual, emotional, social or behavioural development; 'health'

-means physical or mental health; and 'ill-treatment' includes sexual abuse and forms of ill-treatment which are not physical.
+'Development' means physical, intellectual, emotional, social or behavioural development; 'health' means physical or mental health; and 'ill-treatment' includes sexual abuse and forms of ill-treatment which are not physical.
 As a result of the Adoption and Children Act 2002, the definition of harm also includes "impairment suffered by hearing or seeing the ill-treatment of another"

-Abuse may be perpetrated by an individual from the child or adult's school, college, day centre, community, family, those in a position of trust or another child/vulnerable adult.
+Abuse may be perpetrated by an individual from the child's school, community, family, those in a position of trust or another child.